JanBenisek/gru-ops/README.md

   - RayJob: When you just need to run a single job and don’t need a persistent cluster.
   - RayService: When you want to deploy a long-running, scalable service like an AI inference API.

+### secret-replicator

+- [] the library for secret replication has been archived, find a replacement
+- it looks for `contains` secrets to replicate

 ### vllm